An interesting article on the largest Jewish community

 United Nations drug conference that the Talmud teaches “how to destroy

-non-Jews so as to protect an embryo in the womb of a Jewish mother”
+non-Jews so as to protect an embryo in the womb of a Jewish mother” and charged

 that Zionists controlled the world’s illicit drug trade, the community also